maciejbobrek/maciejbobrek.github.io/index.md

 # Welcome to my Website!

-## Coś o mnie
-- jestem studentem 1 roku studiów na AGH w Krakowie
-- bardzo lubię siatkówkę
-- nie lubie analizy matematycznej i języka C

-## Projekty nad którymi pracuje
+## Info about me
+- I am at first year of It at AGH in Cracow
+- I love volleyball and football
+- I hate C programming language and math analysis

+## My Projects

-### Kalkulator Punktów AGH
+### AGH recruitment points Calculator
- - celem projektu jest pomoc osobom młodszym z rekrutacją
- - projekt nie został w 100% dokończony, została zrobiona strona internetowa i napisany program w Pythonie do liczenia punktów
- Wygląd naszej strony:
- - Dzięki niemu poprawiła się moja znajomość narzędzi informatycznych i przede wszystkim obycie z GitHubem.
- - Contributors:
+ - the aim of the project is to help students calculate their recruitment points
+ - Project is incomplete.
+We have done Python program and graphic website.
+ - It allowed me to understand Github and practice it
  > - [**Maciej Bobrek**](https://github.com/maciejbobrek)
  > - [**Aleksander Mystkowski**](https://github.com/Mythsty)
  > - [**Marcin Zub**](https://github.com/MarcinZ20)